Frozen Peas: Summary

 The recording begins with Welles reading the introduction to a script for a commercial for frozen peas.

 "We know a remote farm in Lincolnshire, where Mrs. Buckley lives; every July, peas grow there..."

 Welles breaks from the script, expressing his dissatisfaction about the timing of the piece, as well as remarking that "it's so nice that you see a snow-covered field and say, "Every July, peas grow there...we're talking about 'em growing and she's picked 'em."

 A director requests that he emphasize the word 'in' in the phrase "in July;" Welles claims this is impossible to do in a sensible fashion, claiming that the director isn't thinking.

 Why?
 That doesn't make any sense.
 Sorry.
 There's no known way of saying an English sentence in which you begin a sentence with 'in' and emphasize it.
 Get me a jury and show me how you can say "in July", and I'll go down on you.
 That's just idiotic, if you'll forgive me my saying so.
 That's just stupid, "in July"; I'd love to know how you emphasize 'in' in "In July"...impossible!
 Meaningless!

-A director apologizes because the script actually said "Every July" rather than "in July", but Welles continues to complain that it was the other director who made the suggestion, and quips, "Too much directing around here."
+A director apologizes because the script actually said "Every July" rather than "in July", but Welles continues to complain that it was the other director ("your friend") who made the suggestion, and quips, "Too much directing around here."

 From here, the recording transitions to a different commercial for fish fingers, apparently at either the same recording session, or for the same director:

 "We know a certain fjord in Norway, near where the cod gather in great shoals.
 There, Jan St..."

 Welles struggles with the pronunciation of the fisherman's name, cursing under his breath.
 The director requests a different pacing, but Welles refuses.

 You don't know what I'm up against: because it's full of, of, of things that are only correct because they're grammatical but they're tough on the ear, you see; this is a very wearying one, it's unpleasant to read.
 Unrewarding.

 Welles attempts to finish the script but gets tangled around the words "crumb-crisp coating."
 The directors permit him to remove the word "crumb."

 The recording moves on to yet another advertisement, for hamburgers, but not before Welles slips in a complaint.